nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 9. If you keep your ``data/`` directory in your ``owncloud/`` directory, copy it from your old version of ownCloud to the ``owncloud/`` directory of your new ownCloud version.
-If you keep it outside of ``owncloud/`` then you don't have to do anything with it.
+If you keep it outside of ``owncloud/`` then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.

 .. note:: We recommend storing your ``data/`` directory in a location other than your ``owncloud/`` directory.
-If you have your ``data/`` directory already stored in another location, you can skip this step.
-If you want to do so, now is a good time to change the location of your ``data/`` directory.

 10. Restart your web server.